WildCodeSchool/2109-wns-paris-backbones-project/README.md

 ## Installation - dev
 ### Follow those steps to run the project

+Make sure you have .env files in the /back folder

 Make sure you are at the origin of the folder and run:
 ```bash
 docker-compose -f docker-compose-dev.yml up --build